-There is no quick and easy formula to success, 99.6%of new ventures either stall or fail.
-To grow from a startup to scaleup to a unicorn - founders need ingenuity, good timing, and growth hustle for a scalable business model.
+Startup to Scaleup - there is no quick and easy formula to success, 99.6%of new ventures either stall or fail.
+For ambitious entrepreneurs to grow from a startup to scaleup to a unicorn - founders need ingenuity, good timing, and growth hustle for a scalable business model.

 Early-stage companies have an obsessive drive for growth and scale.
 Whether it's scaling a startup of about 8 employees to a scale-up company of more than 100, or getting from a scale-up to the grand prize of unicorn status.